DevNetSandbox/sbx_multi_ios/cicd-3tier/README.md

 ```

 # Setting up a Local Development Environment
 To experience and demonstrate the full NetDevOps configuration pipeline, you may want to setup a local development environment where you can test proposed configuration changes before committing and pushing them to GitLab for the full test builds to occur.
-To complete this step you will need to have a few local prerequisites setup on your local workstation.
+To complete this step you will need to have a few local pre-requisites setup on your local workstation.

 ## Local Development Environment Prerequisites
 ### Network Service Orchestrator